flabbyninja/scratch/scripts/pi-backup/README.md

 e.g. `rpi-server1.20210512_143557.img`

-Files can be restored directly to a Raspberry Pi SD card, and when booted will dynamically resize to the maximum size supported by the SD card.
+Files can be restored directly to a Raspberry Pi SD card, and when booted it will dynamically resize to the maximum size supported by the SD card.